CRJFisher/career-agent/backlog/tasks/task-6 - Design-job-requirements-YAML-output-schema.md

 ## Implementation Plan

-1. Define top-level structure: job_requirements with role and company\n2.
-Create must_haves section with three categories\n3.
-Define hard_skills as list of technical requirements\n4.
-Define soft_skills as list of interpersonal requirements\n5.
-Define experiences as list of background requirements\n6.
-Create nice_to_haves section with flexible categories\n7.
-Document example with DeepMind Software Engineer role\n8.
-Ensure schema is parseable and validates correctly
+1. Define top-level structure: job_requirements with role and company
+2. Create must_haves section with three categories
+3. Define hard_skills as list of technical requirements
+4. Define soft_skills as list of interpersonal requirements
+5. Define experiences as list of background requirements
+6. Create nice_to_haves section with flexible categories
+7. Document example with DeepMind Software Engineer role
+8. Ensure schema is parseable and validates correctly

 ## Implementation Notes